uiuc-ling-cl/uiuc-ling-cl.github.io/ling490_dsp/syllabus.md

 ## DRES

-If a student has a disability or condition that requires special consideration, the student is expected to post a private message to the instructor on Piazza (filed under the DRES folder) no later than the beginning of the second day of class.
+If a student has a disability or condition that requires special consideration, the student is expected to email the instructor and the TA no later than the beginning of the third week.
 The message should:

 * Include a scanned attachment of the requisite letter from the University Division of Disability Resources and Educational Services.
 * Include a detailed description of the accommodations that the student is actually requesting for this class.